INGREDIENTS:

 Add capsicum and cook for 2–3 minutes.
 Add ginger garlic paste and cook until the raw smell dissipates.

-Add tomatoes, green chilies, turmeric powder, red chili powder and pav bhaji masala.
+Add tomatoes, green chillies, turmeric powder, red chili powder and pav bhaji masala.
 Stir-fry until all the spices are well combined and the tomatoes are soft and mushy.

 Add the pressure-cooked vegetables and mash them well with a potato masher.
-Add boiled green peas, then add water gradually to adjust consistency.
+Stir in the boiled green peas and add water gradually until the desired consistency is reached.
 Simmer for 8-10 minutes.

 Add coriander leaves, crushed kasuri methi leaves, lemon juice and a knob of butter.